-We are excited that you are considering a baptism at Good Shepherd.
+We are excited that you are considering a baptism at King of Glory!
 We look forward to helping you take this next step in your faith journey.
-Most of the information on this website pertains to baptism of children, but much of it will pertain to adults as well.
+Most of the information on this website pertains to baptism of children, but much of it pertains to adults as well.

 Scheduling Your Child’s Baptism